missionpinball/mpf-docs/displays/widgets/animate_widgets.rst

 :doc:`named widget <reusable_widgets>`, as part of a ``widget_settings:`` override section in the ``widget_player:``,
 etc.)

-3. Multi-step animations with different trigger events
+4. Multi-step animations with different trigger events
 ------------------------------------------------------

-So far all of the animation examples have been triggered on the ``show_slide`` event which means they start animating as soon as the slide is shown.
+So far all of the animation examples have been triggered on the ``show_slide`` event (which means they start animating as soon as the slide is shown).

-However the real power of animations is that you can create steps in the animation that are played based on any MPF event.
-To do that, just enter multiple events in the ``animations:`` section of a widget.
-For example:
+You can create multiple event entries in the animation that cause different animations to take place when different events occur.
+You can mix and match these as much as you want, including mixing the "special" animation trigger events with regular MPF events.

 ::